Published

 The verification cadence is tiered by seniority: Director-level and above contacts in the Diamond set refresh every 30 days, VP-level and above every 60 days.
 For contacts outside the pre-verified set, Diamonds-on-Demand allows users to flag specific records for manual verification, with a 48-hour turnaround.

-Sales Companion and Cortex AI for prospecting research
+Sales Companion and Cortex AI

-The 2025 launches added real value to the prospecting research workflow.
-Smart Personas accelerates ICP definition by translating plain-language descriptions into structured filters and suggested intent topics.
-AI Search makes the database faster to query through natural-language and voice inputs.
-Research by Cortex compiles useful pre-call briefs in one click, covering revenue, strategy, competitors, and embedded source links.
+AI Search supports natural-language and voice queries against the database.
+Research by Cortex compiles pre-call briefs in one click, covering revenue, strategy, competitors, and embedded source links.

 Where Cognism falls short